stephaneVercouillieBMID/slate/source/index.html.md

 <aside class="notice">You might also read in the OpenID Connect Core specification about the Refresh token, but we don't support them (we don't implement any session mechanism).</aside>

 Your server makes this exchange by sending an HTTPS POST request to the itsme® token endpoint URI `https://merchant.itsme.be/oidc/token`.
-This URI can be retrieved from the itsme® [Discovery document](https://openid.net/specs/openid-connect-discovery-1_0.html) using the key `token_endpoint`.
+This URI can be retrieved from the itsme® <a href="https://openid.net/specs/openid-connect-discovery-1_0.html" target="blank">Discovery document</a> using the key `token_endpoint`.

 <aside class="notice"> An authorization code can only be exchanged once.
 Attempting to re-exchange a code will generate a bad request response, outlined below in the section Handling Token Error Response. </aside>